 Stevie, a young man with Down syndrome, receives generous donation from truckers who frequent the restaurant where he works.

 Real diary entries of a rejected teen who subsequently had tragedy strike her family show the lead-up to suicide.

 Fighting on opposite sides, father and son meet one last time on a Civil War battlefield.
 Found in the dying boy's pocket is the melody now known as .
 Taps *

 E-mail describes the Hoyts, a father and disabled son who participate as a team in marathons.

-Teacher turns around a particularly unlovable child named Teddy Stoddart who goes on to become a doctor.
+Teacher turns around a particularly unlovable child named Teddy Stoddard who goes on to become a doctor.